boldare/salesforce-client/README.md

 ```
 Otherwise you need to create your own implementation.

-To store access token we have implemented BlaBlaCarRedis token storege, but it needs `blablacar/redis-clien`
+To store access token we have implemented BlaBlaCarRedis token storege, but it needs `blablacar/redis-client`
 ```
 $ composer require blablacar/redis-client "~1.0"
 ```
 Another option for token storage is `RequestTokenStorage` (this will keep the token in own property (memory) so the token would last until the script is terminated (e.g. current request), which is not really effective).
-Of course you can create your own storage, everything what you need to do is create class which will implements `StorageInterface`
+Of course you can create your own storage, everything what you need to do is to create a class which implements `Xsolve\SalesforceClient\Storage\TokenStorageInterface`

 ## Documentation
 Documentation is available in the doc directory.